amitreddy2010/cpa-frontend/README.md

 ## Concepts

-- Lazy fetch of components - refer App.tsx
+- Lazy fetch of components - refer App.tsx in fulfilment Lazy load of routes:
+  Const propose = lazy(() => import(‘../apply’))

+# Implementation UI design

+- Use font awesome (setup by adding in index.html)
+- Links to be bound inside the Router
+- @styledComponents via npm

+# Issues faced during development

+- mswjs for local development , need to add script file as mentioned in documentation
+- styled components typescript .styled.ts
+- husky precommit hook need to install husky@4 (version 4)
+- useref gives only reference , can access via .current, does not rerender dom